riga1897/Django/replit.md

 # Overview

-A Django-based web application providing an e-commerce marketplace, a blog system, and comprehensive user management with email authentication.
-It utilizes Bootstrap 5 for responsive design and custom CSS for a unique visual style.
-The project is structured with modular Django applications, emphasizing separation of concerns to create a robust platform for both selling goods and publishing content.
-It includes an advanced permission and moderation system to manage content ownership and publication status.
+This project is a Django platform featuring three core applications: an e-commerce marketplace, a blog, and a user management system.
+It supports email-based authentication, a three-tiered access control system, and uses AJAX modals for login/registration.
+A key feature is the automatic preservation of content upon user deletion.
+The platform emphasizes code quality with centralized CSS styling, 100% MyPy type coverage, and passes all linting checks (ruff, black, isort).
+The business vision is to provide a robust, scalable, and maintainable web platform for diverse online functionalities.

 # User Preferences